The Guidon

 The Guidon (stylized as The GUIDON) is the official student newspaper of Ateneo de Manila University.
 Published monthly between August and March, The GUIDON is a member of the Ateneo's Confederation of Publications and is one of the founding members of the College Editors Guild of the Philippines, along with The Varsitarian of the University of Santo Tomas, The Philippine Collegian of the University of the Philippines Diliman, and The National of National University (Philippines).
-As of 2025, The GUIDON is in its 96th year, with its editor-in-chief being Azra Samanta R. Cagsawa, its associate editor being Nicole Anne Kelsy L. Sy, its managing editor being Qichsia Brea Paladin, and its design executive editor being Anthea Maria B. Rey.
+As of 2026, The GUIDON is in its 97th year, with its editor-in-chief being Caitlin Gayle G. Bernal, its associate editor being Ysabel Patrice A. Mercado, its managing editor being Frederique Anne R. Napiza, and its design executive editor being Aliya Isabel Owena D. Delos Santos.